Integrations: Configure Langbase with Next.js

 npx create-next-app@latest generate-titles

-This will create a new Next.js application in the generate-titles
+This will create a new Next.js application in the generate-titles directory.
+Navigate to the directory and start the development server:

 Initialize project